Medlar-with-Wesham: Football clubs

-The town's football team AFC Fylde, formerly Kirkham and Wesham F.C., play in the National League North, having been relegated from the National League in 2020.
+The town's football team AFC Fylde, formerly Kirkham and Wesham F.C., play in the National League North, having been relegated from the National League (division) as they finished 23rd in 2024.
 On 11 May 2008 the team travelled to Wembley Stadium to challenge Lowestoft Town in the final for the FA Vase.
 They returned victorious.
 On 12 May there was a victory procession through the town, with the team on an open-top bus, from Kirkham Market Square to Wesham Fire Station and back again, followed by a celebratory party in the Kirkham Community Centre car park.
 Thousands of spectators lined the route to cheer home the victorious team.

 AFC Fylde moved to their new ground, Mill Farm, at the start of the 2016–17 National League North season, bringing the team back to Wesham after playing at Kellamergh Park, Warton, until the end of the 2015–16 season.

 The town is also the home to Wesham FC, who compete in the Mid Lancashire Football League Division Two and Sunday league side Wesham Town FC.